fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime.md

 </div>
 </div>

-The above code is similar to that of the [Create your first chart]({% site.baseurl %}/fusiontime/getting-started/create-your-first-chart-in-fusiontime).
+The above code is similar to that of the [create your first chart]({% site.baseurl %}/fusiontime/getting-started/create-your-first-chart-in-fusiontime).
 In order to add multiple data plots do the following:

 * Specify the value of the plot as `Sales` using the `value` attribute within the `plot` object.
 * Specify the series as `Country` using the `series` atrribute within the `yAxis` object.